Anssi Neuvonen

-Anssi Neuvonen is a Finnish songwriter, musician and producer.
-He is best known for being the frontman of indie rock band NEØV.
+Anssi Pekka Neuvonen is a Finnish songwriter, musician and producer.
+He is best known for being the frontman of indie rock band Neøv.

-In addition to his work with NEØV, Neuvonen has played with several Finnish acts including Rubik.
+In addition to his work with Neøv, Neuvonen has played with several Finnish acts including Rubik.

 Neuvonen has performed in the music video for ”City Wrecker” by Canadian singer-songwriter Moonface.
 He has also been a model for the fashion collection by Finnish designer Heikki Salonen.

 Neuvonen has a Master of Arts degree from University of Eastern Finland.
 He wrote his master's thesis on Marcel Proust's art concept.